-Set out below in full is section 7 of the Company Director Disqualification Act 1986 setting out the general provisions relating to director disqualification orders, director disqualification undertakings and director disqualification reporting provisions.
+Set out below in full is section 7 of the Company Director Disqualification Act 1986 setting out the general provisions relating to disqualification orders, disqualification undertakings and disqualification reporting provisions.

 Disqualification order or undertaking; and reporting provisions